tapjs/tapjs/reporting/index.md

 You can specify a reporter using the `--reporter` or `-R` argument.
 The following options are available:

+- classic

-- classic: The default when stdout is a terminal.
+    The default when stdout is a terminal.
 Show a summary of each test file being run, along with reporting each failure and pending test.

+- tap

-- tap: Just the raw TAP.
+    Just the raw TAP.
 Default when stdout is not a terminal.

+- doc

-- doc: Output heirarchical HTML.
+    Output heirarchical HTML.

+- dot

-- dot: Output a dot for each pass and failure.
+    Output a dot for each pass and failure.

+- dump

-- dump: Mostly for debugging tap-mocha-reporter, dumping out the TAP output and the way that its being interpreted.
+    Mostly for debugging tap-mocha-reporter, dumping out the TAP output and the way that its being interpreted.

+- json

-- json: Output results in one big JSON object.
+    Output results in one big JSON object.

+- jsonstream

-- jsonstream: Output results as a stream of `\n`-delimited JSON.
+    Output results as a stream of `\n`-delimited JSON.

+- landing

-- landing: A unicode airplane that lands on your terminal.
+    A unicode airplane that lands on your terminal.

+- list

-- list: List out each test as it's run.
+    List out each test as it's run.

+- markdown

-- markdown: Heirarchical markdown output with a table of contents.
+    Heirarchical markdown output with a table of contents.

+- min

-- min: Just the post-test summary of failures and test count.
+    Just the post-test summary of failures and test count.

+- nyan

-- nyan: A magical cat who is also a toaster pastry.
+    A magical cat who is also a toaster pastry.

+- progress

-- progress: A progress bar.
+    A progress bar.

+- silent

-- silent: Output absolutely nothing
+    Output absolutely nothing

+- spec

-- spec: Output based on rspec, with heirarchical indentation and unicode red and green checks and X's.
+    Output based on rspec, with heirarchical indentation and unicode red and green checks and X's.

+- xunit

-- xunit: XML output popular in .NET land.
+    XML output popular in .NET land.